HiveMP/ClientConnect/README.md

 You should use this pattern for **every API call you surface in your SDK that makes a request to the HiveMP servers**.
 The effect should be that using any HiveMP API call through your SDK can be transparently handled by Client Connect instead of making a web request.

-Once you have a user or temporary session, you should perform the same behaviour as SDK startup, but make a call to https://client-connect-api.hivemp.com/v1/files/user using the session API key that you were given.
-Files list in this result should override or be in addition to the core files (i.e. just call `cc_map_chunk` again).
-Files not in this list should be ignored (i.e. don't go deleting core files just because they aren't listed in this result).
+Once you have a user or temporary session, you should make a call to `https://client-connect-api.hivemp.com/v1/config?platformId={platformId}` using the session API key that you were given.
+With the result from this API method, you should then call `cc_set_config("... the response content...")`.
+This effectively adds per-user configuration to the global configuration already loaded when the SDK started up and you made a call to the config endpoint with an empty API key.

-You should only do this the first time you get a session.
-For example, if the developer creates multiple sessions with your SDK, you should only check the `files/user` endpoint once in the lifetime of the application.
+You should do this each time you get a session.
+The HiveMP Client Connect SDK internally keeps track of which configuration settings were for which sessions, so it's entirely valid to have multiple user sessions in the one game process (e.g. for split screen).

-If and **only if** the `files/user` endpoint lists a `user.lua` file, you should then call `cc_run("user.lua")`.
-Don't call `cc_run` if the `user.lua` file is in the core files (it won't be because of how our API works, but for the purposes of implementation, don't call it in that scenario).

 ## Integration Checklist

 Not sure you've implemented it all?
 Here's a handy checklist to go over when evaluating your implementation:

-- [ ] You make a call to `files/core` on SDK startup.
+- [ ] You make a call to `/v1/files` on SDK startup.
-- [ ] You make a call to `files/user` on first session create.
+- [ ] You make a call to `/v1/config` with an empty API key (`X-API-Key;`) on SDK startup.
 - [ ] You download and cache each file listed in the response.
-- [ ] You correctly handle offline scenarios for both SDK startup (`files/core`) and first session create (`files/user`).
+- [ ] You correctly handle offline scenarios for both SDK files (`/v1/files`) and cached configuration (`/v1/config`).
-- [ ] You call `cc_map_chunk` only for files listed by the API calls `files/core` and `files/user`.
+- [ ] You call `cc_map_chunk` only for files listed by the API call `/v1/files`.
-- [ ] You call `cc_run("init.lua")` if `init.lua` is present in the `files/core` response.
+- [ ] You call `cc_set_startup("init.lua")` if `init.lua` is present in the `/v1/files` response.
-- [ ] You call `cc_run("user.lua")` if `user.lua` is present in the `files/user` response.
+- [ ] You call `cc_set_config("...")` after each response from `/v1/config` (or from cache in the case of offline scenarios).

 ## C API Overview